-NUTR 1 THE SCIENCE OF NUTRITION
+NUTR 1 NUTRITION

 The basic science of nutrition including the nutrients, their functions, sources and recommended intakes.
 Nutritional assessment and the role of nutrition in the maintenance of health.
 For students majoring in the science and/or health fields.
-Strongly recommended: CHEM 30A and MATH 65 with a minimum grade of C. 3 hours lecture.
+Strongly Recommended: CHEM 30A, MATH 65.
+3 hours lecture.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: E Degree Applicable, Credit Grading Option: OP
+Transfer: CSU, UC; CSU GE: E; CID #110.